Norway House, Bedford Bank East, Welney

 After James died in 1928, aged only 62, Hagen ("Hargy") Smart, a great Washes wildfowler, continued to live in Norway House until the 1950's.
 To get to the Washes fom the house, he would have to cross both the Old Bedford and Delph rivers.
 An irrigation slacker on the bank of the Hundred Foot River a little way north is named after him.

 At a church fete in May 2007 my wife and I got in conversation with a woman who turned out to be a great-granddaughter of James Smart.
 That chance meeting with Julie Morgan, and her interest in her relative's old home, Norway House, prompted me to find the house and photgraph it for her.
-Unfortunately I didn't walk far enough along Bedford Bank and mistook another, almost derelict, house for it.
-It was three years before I realised my error, and it's been another 2 years since then to publish it..
+Unfortunately I didn't walk far enough along Bedford Bank (nor ask those who would have known) and mistook another, almost derelict, house for it.
+It was three years before I realised my error, and another two before I posted it (on my Welney Website) and later copied/transferred it here.

 The house was on the market in 2007, and I understand it sold in September that year for £150,000.
-I wonder whether Julie Morgan or one of her relatives now lives there?
+I wondered back then whether Julie Morgan or one of her relatives may have bought it.

 Later note, 27th April 2011: Kevin Morgan e-mailed: